Aidan-McNay/fast-robots-docs/docs/lab10.rst

 Helper Functions
 --------------------------------------------------------------------------

-In order to implement a Bayes filter, it's useful to have several helper functions to incrementally develop the entire algorithm.
-This involves being able to update our prior belief with predictions based on our motion model, then refine our belief using our sensor model:
+Our goal is to incrementally develop the following algorithm (the Bayes filter for estimating location based on a prediction and update step):

 For all :math:`x_t`: